kathrynzaro/kathrynzaro/README.md

 - Pronouns: ...
 - Fun fact: ...
 -->

+# Hey, I'm Kat.
+## Full stack developer in Portland, OR.
 #### I am a frontend-leaning engineer who's passionate about design.
 My greatest hope is to improve the lived experience of others and to transform the physical & tech spaces around me into spaces that are accessible, efficient, and, of course, easy on the eyes.

 - I use she/her pronouns